Tomás Domínguez Arévalo: Francoism

 In January 1938 Rodezno entered the first regular Francoist government as Minister of Justice.
 At this position he commenced work on revoking the Republican laws, focusing mostly on the laic legislation.
 Though the task was completed by his successor, it was Rodezno who ensured that the Church re-took a key role in a number of areas, especially education, and that intimate Church-state relations were restored.
-When setting the direction he had to overcome the Falangist resistance and outmaneuver its key exponents, Jordana and Yanguas; in 1942 Rodezno managed to defeat "serranistas" drafting the future legislation.
+When setting the direction he had to overcome the Falangist resistance and outmaneuver its key exponents, Jordana and Yanguas.
 He is best remembered, however, for his role in Francoist repressions.
 Wartime purges rested on most tortured juridical basis and produced some 72,000 executions; it is difficult to tell to what extent Rodezno might be held liable, especially that most of them were carried out under military jurisdiction and before he assumed office.
-According to some sources, he was "responsable de la firma de unas 50.000 penas de muerte"; according to scholars, there were some 51,000 death sentences administered during the first few years after the War; most of that time it was Esteban Bilbao holding the post of Minister of Justice.
-He started to replace the chaotic practice by laying the foundations of the repressive Francoist judicial system, including massive purges in the judiciary.
+He started to replace the chaotic practice by laying the foundations of the repressive Francoist judicial system.
 Its first pillar, Ley de Responsabilidades Políticas, retroactive to 1934, was adopted in 1939, supplemented by many other laws and regulations.
-One of them required all persons of legal age to hold a personal ID card, obligation introduced for the first time in Spanish history.
 There were some 100,000 political prisoners before he stepped down as minister in August 1939.
-None of the sources consulted provide information on the mechanism of Rodezno leaving the office, especially whether he resigned or was dismissed.